Skip to Content

 • Get ginger, wash to ensure it’s clean, peel and cut into small pieces.

-• You can continue to chew small pieces throughout the day every 4 hours
+• You can continue to chew small pieces throughout the day every few hours.

-• Better still, you can purchase a snack that contains ginger
+• You can also prepare ginger tea or purchase a snack that contains ginger.

 2. Use pyridoxine (vitamin B6)